 It would help if you looked out for several signs and symptoms that possibly warn you of gluten intolerance.
 They include diarrhea, depression, stomach pain, bloating, and tiredness (7).
 But, again, doctors still cannot find an exact cause of non-celiac gluten sensitivity.

-Some doctors even argue that these conditions stem from the adverse effects of gluten.
+Some doctors even argue whether these conditions stem from the effects of gluten.
 However, they still cannot wrap their finger around the cause.
 Even so, they recommend you stay away from gluten to avoid more health complications.

 Irritable Bowel Syndrome